camenduru/ai-creator-archive/README.md

 #### links.txt format

 ```
-models should be PyTorch safetensors format (if not you can use this https://github.com/camenduru/converter-colab)
+models should be PyTorch safetensors format if not please convert with this https://github.com/camenduru/converter-colab
 each line must contain one link or magnet

 ├── https://huggingface.co/username/modelname